 Note: Andrew Burns sponsored a series on Bible characters, going from A to Z, on his website and invited a number of people to choose a letter.
 I got in quickly and chose “J” for Jesus, without wanting to diminish, in any way, his preeminence by including him in the list of Bible characters.
 On the contrary, my desire was to honor him as the One and Only.
-The original post is located here.
-Now that time has elapsed, I’m posting the article on my own site.
+The original post is no longer online.
 It’s below, as originally published.

 Jesus is God in the flesh, unique, without sin, the perfect sacrifice for man’s restoration to God.
 Almost all information about him is found in the Bible.
 The reliable history of his life and mission are recorded in the four accounts of Matthew, Mark, Luke, and John, in the New Testament.
 There are but a few historical references to him outside of the Bible, but eyewitness accounts are found only there.